krishnakalyan3/pets-app-demo/README.md

 ### Introduction
 Lightning App is composed of Lightning Work and Lightning Flow.
 Diagram to illustreate this below.
-Also please feel free to check out [lightning-hpo](https://github.com/Lightning-AI/lightning-hpo) component.
+Also please feel free to check out a related [lightning-hpo](https://github.com/Lightning-AI/lightning-hpo) component.

 ### Creating your environment
 This is a demo lightning app that gradually shows us how to build lightning applications step by step.
 Make sure that you execute the commands below.